Safety guidelines for consumers

 - Swimming pool owners must register their swimming pool or spa pool on the NSW Swimming Pool Register.

 - Local councils and accredited certifiers registered with the Building Professionals Board, can carry out inspections of swimming pools.

-- From 29 April 2016 a copy of a valid certificate of compliance or relevant occupation certificate must be attached to new residential tenancy agreements to rent property with a swimming pool or spa pool.
+- A copy of a valid certificate of compliance or relevant occupation certificate must be attached to new residential tenancy agreements to rental properties with a swimming pool or spa pool.
 This requirement does not apply to a lot in strata or community schemes that have more than two lots.

 - to a lot in strata or community schemes that have more than two lots, or

 Visit the Swimming pools page on our website for more information.To read more about the new swimming pools safety laws, inflatable pools and water safety, visit the Royal Life Saving NSW website or contact your local council.